jremsza/goMLproject/README.md

 # Package & Project Details:
 `Gonum` was the library chosen for building the ML model for this project.
 Although `GoLearn` appeared to be a more streamlined and user-friendly package for model building, it wasn't abundantly clear that goroutines could be utilized with that model building approach.
 To ensure that concurrency could be utilized, `Gonum` was used, and the model was built using matrix algebra to fit a least-squares linear regression.

 The project folder contains two programs.
-The first ML program is housed in the noConcur directory and fulfills the requirement of running a ML model on the Boston housing data with a subset of predictors using no concurrency.
-Also contained in that directory is a subdirectory called "data".
+The first ML program is housed in the `noConcur` directory and fulfills the requirement of running a ML model on the Boston housing data with a subset of predictors using no concurrency.
+Also contained in that directory is a subdirectory called `data`.
 This is a script that loads the dataset from a CSV and is utilized by both programs (See below for comprehensive code details).
-The other program is housed in the withConcur directory and fulfills the requirement of running the ML program with concurrency.
+The other program is housed in the `withConcur` directory and fulfills the requirement of running the ML program with concurrency.

 # Instructions for Running the Programs:
 Using a bash shell, navigate to the directory that contains the program executable.